 Architecture of Intelligence

-Stephen Feber FRSA · 2026 · Ten interactive graphics for the web publication and RSA lecture.
+Stephen Feber FRSA · 2026 · Twelve interactive graphics for the web publication and RSA lecture.
 Intelligence is an evolved capacity for ecological coupling, not a scalar property.

 Theoretical framework